 Experience the storied city of Granada

-From our berth in Almería you set out on a full-day excursion to fabled Granada, the last stronghold of the Spanish Moors.
+In Almería you set out on a full-day excursion to fabled Granada, the last stronghold of the Spanish Moors.
 Set in the Sierra Nevada mountains, Granada boasts one of the world’s most spectacular fortified palace complexes, the legendary Alhambra.
 On a guided tour, you'll see its most famous attractions, including the renowned fountains and gardens of the adjacent Generalife.

 Enjoy lunch in a typical Spanish restaurant.
 Return to the ship in Motril and you'll learn more about Andalusia during today’s onboard lecture as you set sail for Málaga late this evening.